Democrats Tested in First Party Convention of Pandemic Era

 Even if there was leftover resentment among wings of the party, the convention's online forum doesn't provide any opportunities for public infighting.
 Key votes on the party platform already will have taken place by mail ballot.
 The details, which are expected to be approved overwhelmingly, were hammered out in Zoom meetings.

-Progressives got their say when they extended party rules through 2024 that ban so-called “superdelegates” from voting for the party’s presidential nominee on the first nominating ballot.
+Progressives got their say when they extended party rules through 2024 that ban superdelegates from voting for the party’s presidential nominee on the first nominating ballot.

 But without the opportunity for the approximately 4,800 Democratic delegates from across the country to gather on the same convention hall floor, as is tradition, the opportunity for a genuine convention debate over the direction of the party has been eliminated.

-Note: This story has been corrected to show that Ocasio-Cortez is scheduled to speak the day after Kasich, not the same day.